 you are like most people, you have a lot more "stuff" than you use.
 Simplify

-and declutter your home, so it is easier to keep it neat.
+your home, so it is easier to keep it neat.
 Keep five toys out

 and pack the rest in a box; every few weeks, rotate the toys.
 If your child